 Gisborne in autumn

+When autumn takes hold there’s plenty of colour to be found in Gisborne.
+Stroll or cycle in Gisborne Botanic Gardens and the reserves that hug Jacksons Creek for a big splash of autumn leaves.
 This town may only be 45 minutes from Melbourne, but its surrounding rural landscapes make you feel like you’re well and truly out of the big smoke.

 Woodend in autumn

 Woodend is central to many local attractions such as Hanging Rock and nearby Macedon’s Honour Avenue.